xaver-zak/ot-ns/cli/README.md

 The (advanced) `exe` option can be used to specify a node executable for the new node; either a name only which is then located in the default search paths, or a full abs or rel pathname pointing to the executable to use.

 The options `v11`, `v12`, `v13` and `v14` are a quick way to add a Thread v1.x node.
 This uses the binaries prebuilt for these nodes the `ot-rfsim` submodule, `ot-versions` directory.
 See [GUIDE.md](../GUIDE.md) for details on this.

+The option `dm` can be used to specify device model name used for node energy consumption calculations.
+If invalid device model is set default value will be used.
+For available device models type command `devicemodel`.

 ```bash
 > add router